Binomial Option Pricing Model

 3. Option valuation

 • Starting from the final nodes of the tree (at expiration), the option's payoff is calculated.
 For a call option, the payoff is the difference between the stock price and the strike price if positive, or zero if negative.
-For a put option, it is the difference between the strike price and the stock price if positive, or zero if negative.
+For a put option, it is the difference between the and the stock price if positive, or zero if negative.

 • The option value is then backward calculated through the tree, considering the discounted expected values at each node.